flatironinstitute/ELF3/README.md

 Script used to create Figs 3B and 3C.
 This script only creates one plot and must be modified and rerun to create the whole figure.
 ## Fig. 3E was made with xmgrace

+## Fig. 4:
+## hcg_sasa.py
+Plots separate SASA plot for each HCG 0Q/7Q/13Q/19Q ensembles at 290K (no difference between temperatures).
+PolyQ tracts are highlighted in blue and a dashed black line denotes the average SASA value of the system.

 -------------------
 -------------------
 ## hcg_ipca.py